 I wrote the following manifesto way back in 2008, when I had just started my doctorate at Cambridge University.
 Every time I come back to this piece of writing, I try to update it or change it in some way.
 But I can’t.
 I won’t.
-It speaks volumes about what I am still trying to do now, with my work as Time to Change Hub Coordinator, Arts in Health Researcher, and soon to be Peer Support Worker with Oxford Health (the team that helped me finally, at long last, get well).
+It speaks volumes about what I am still trying to do now, with my research at (and beyond) University College London.
 So the manifesto, my ‘Making Sense’, is worth retaining.
 Please read.
 Share.
 Live.

 I want to found a communitarian practice, through art, that provides a restorative social act.